mlau154/pymead/docs/source/install.rst

 -------------------------
 Some IDEs, like `PyCharm <https://www.jetbrains.com/pycharm/>`_, have a plugin for ``pip``.
 In PyCharm, simply search for and install "pymead" in the "Python Packages" tab.
 Follow similar steps as Method 2 for accessing the GUI and the API.
-Alternatively, to start the GUI, it is possible to simply click on the file called ``gui.py`` inside ``pymead/gui``, right-click, and press run.

 .. _method-4: